draeger-lab/MPServer/README.md

 - a `runId` UUID which should be reflected in the server logs
 - a `diff` which reflects the changes to the model
 - `modelFile` which is the base64 encoded output file.

+## Development

+### Docker

+The container `schmirgel/mpserver:development` is configured to build ModelPolisher and MPServer from VCS on startup.

+### Python Client

+The Python client library can be generated using the [codegen script](development/codegen.sh).
+This requires to be the swagger-codegen-cli jar to be in the directory.
+It can be downloaded from Maven Central.

 ## Swagger UI